henry-nobi/django-developer-test-v4.0/submission-research2/lab2.md

 3. Install the required dependencies:
     ```bash
     pip install -r requirements.txt
+    4. Copy the example environment file and modify the configurations as needed:
+        ```bash
+        cp .env.example .env
         ```
+        > **Note**: Contact me to get the `.env` file with the necessary configurations.
-4. Apply migrations:
+5. Apply migrations:
     ```bash
     python manage.py migrate
     ```
     > **Note**: This step is required only for the first time you set up the project or when there are new migrations.

-5. Seed the database:
+6. Seed the database:
     ```bash
     python manage.py seed_db
     ```
     > **Note**: This step is required only for the first time you set up the project or when you need to reset the database.

-6. Run the development server:
+7. Run the development server:
     ```bash
     python manage.py runserver 8888
     ```

-7. See the result in your browser at [http://localhost:8888](http://localhost:8888)
+8. See the result in your browser at [http://localhost:8888](http://localhost:8888)

 ## How to Compile Language
 1. Generate the locale files: